 In 2012 the CBC’s (Canada’s Public Broadcaster) Fifth Estate program went undercover and investigated the Toronto/Canadian AAU Basketball scene focusing on Ro Russell and the Grassroots program.

 The documentary seemed to specifically target Russell and drew plenty of criticism all-around, specifically for failing to look at other areas, programs which were perhaps violating, or in this case putting innocent children and their families in contact with what we will refer to as extreme shady behaviour.

 Although the allegations/exposure against Grassroots and Ro Russell we’re unrelated to anything like what Paolucci and the Etobicoke Thunder Association are facing, it certainly opened everybody’s eyes to what’s becoming a growing problem in the Canadian basketball community.

-According to additional reports, Jane Shapiro, a spokesperson for the Etobicoke Basketball Association, said the association sent out an email to the parents of all children playing for Etobicoke Basketball first thing Friday morning, notifying them of the situation and assuring them that the accused is no longer coaching for them.”
+According to additional reports, Jane Shapiro, a spokesperson for the Etobicoke Basketball Association, said the organization sent out an email to the parents of all children playing for Etobicoke Basketball first thing Friday morning, notifying them of the situation and assuring them that the accused is no longer coaching for them.”